andraugust/andraugust.github.io/index.md

    <p><em>2017-10</em></p>
    <br />
        <p>
-         This post gives an example of applying spectral clustering to a confusion matrix in order to define appropriate super-classes.
+         This post gives an example of applying spectral clustering to a confusion matrix in order to cluster classes into super-classes.
        </p>
    </td>
    <td width="50%" class="full">